Create an Automated Personalization (AP) activity in Adobe Target using the Visual Experience Composer (VEC).

 From the Target Activities list, click Create Activity > Automated Personalization.

-In addition to the VEC and Form-Based Experience Composer, Target offers the Single Page Application VEC and the VEC for Mobile Apps.
+In addition to the VEC and Form-Based Experience Composer, Target offers the Single Page Application VEC.
 For more information about the various composers, see Experiences and Offers.

-For troubleshooting information about the VEC, should you have problems, see Troubleshooting the Visual Experience Composer.
+For troubleshooting information about the VEC, see Troubleshooting the Visual Experience Composer.

 Verify or enter the activity URL, then click Next.